SeleniumHQ/seleniumhq.github.io/docs_source_files/content/support_packages/working_with_select_elements.ko.md

 include Selenium::WebDriver::Support
   {{< / code-panel >}}
   {{< code-panel language="javascript" >}}
-// We don't have a JavaScript code sample yet -  Help us out and raise a PR
+// This feature is not implemented - Help us by sending a pr to implement this feature
   {{< / code-panel >}}
   {{< code-panel language="kotlin" >}}
 import org.openqa.selenium.support.ui.Select